Skip to Main Content Back to Top Let's Talk

 Employee Coverage and Discounts

-One obvious benefit of working in the insurance industry is…insurance.
-Many companies offer employees health insurance coverage, and in some cases, employee discounts on other policies.
+One obvious benefit of working in the insurance industry is insurance.
+Many companies offer employees health insurance coverage and, in some cases, employee discounts on other policies.
 For example, GE offers its employees discounts on auto, home and personal liability coverage.

 A Strong Industry Outlook